Alejogb1/job-board/blog-data/hashcat-token-length-exception-error.md

 id: "hashcat-token-length-exception-error"
 ---

-Okay so hashcat token length exception error right I've been there man believe me it's like a right of passage for anyone messing with hash cracking stuff So you're firing up hashcat probably throwing some rockyou at it and bang token length exception error pops up feels like a slap in the face doesn’t it
+hashcat token length exception error right I've been there man believe me it's like a right of passage for anyone messing with hash cracking stuff So you're firing up hashcat probably throwing some rockyou at it and bang token length exception error pops up feels like a slap in the face doesn’t it

 Basically hashcat is screaming at you that something is not right with how it's reading the input that you're feeding it It's expecting a password or some other input to be a certain length but instead it's encountering input that doesn't match that length that's why we get that specific error This usually comes when you're working with mask attacks or custom wordlists or even with hash types that require a specific length of input